 KI NDG’s response:

 We see a phased implementation for the strategy.
 As it is now, Government is setting itself up to act as a facilitator.
-In doing so, it is reasonable that it sets initial high-level objectives, but if it seeks industry participation and ultimately a programme which is industry-driven, Government must be prepared to release the reins.
+In doing so, it is reasonable that it sets initial high-level objectives, but it will soon be necessary for Government to relinquish this role to the Steering Group.
 KI NDG considers that Government’s role therefore has four distinct perspectives:

 Facilitating the formation of the Steering Group and its associated Work Groups, etc., to ensure the three fundamental principles (openness, democracy, broad representation);

-Adopting a role as an equal and proportionally-represented partner within the Steering Group and its Working Groups, when the transition in an industry-led group;
+Diminishing its role to that of peer stakeholder within the Steering Group and its Working Groups,;

-Managing the NSTIC budget, in response to the recommendations of the Steering Group, in order to foster the development of the desired infrastructure (e.g. to help motivate/fund federal agency relying parties to bring forth participating applications and payments to contracted identity providers);
+Managing the NSTIC budget, in response to the recommendations of the Steering Group, in order to foster the development of the desired infrastructure (e.g. to help motivate/fund federal agency “relying parties” to drive adoption of NSTIC deliverables);

 Managing proposed changes to legislation or international agreements and seeing them through the legislative and, potentially, international agreement-making processes.